-We continue to work with our key partners in the NHS Commissioning Framework with whom we promote our shared interest in medical research and the dissemination of information on symptoms, treatments and support available to sufferers of Alzheimer's and their relatives and carers.
-An area of fresh focus is guidance to GPs on spotting the onset of Alzheimer's and advice on the new benefits system and allowances available to carers.
-Our medium term goal is to influence and shape emerging NHS treatments and commissioning plans in the field of care of the elderly and Alzheimer's disease.
+The charity continues to work with its key partners in the NHS Commissioning Framework with whom it promotes the shared interest in medical research and the dissemination of information on symptoms, treatments and support available to sufferers of Alzheimer and their relatives and carers.
+An area of fresh focus is guidance to GPs on spotting the onset of Alzheimer and advice on the new benefits system and allowances available to carers.
+The medium term goal is to influence and shape emerging NHS treatments and commissioning plans in the field of care of the elderly and Alzheimer's disease.